-You can decode the details following the codes mentioned.
+You can decide the details following the codes mentioned.
 However, to trace it back to the RV and retrieve all the relevant information, you can look up any VIN decoder website online.
-That gives you the history of the vehicle.
+That gives you the a history report of the vehicle.

 Where Can I Find The VIN On The RV?

 While there are no fixed places for manufacturers to be putting in the VIN, the common areas are the engine and the frame.
 Some other areas include the windshield, radiator support, vehicle firewall, steering column, and the like.
 Sometimes, the manufacturers add the VIN in hard-to-find places to prevent theft and fraud.

 Do I Have To Apply For The VIN Separately?